MarkOpalski/markopalski/README.md

 - Converting complex systems into **understandable and operable** experiences
 - Helping newer designers navigate the complexity and ambiguity of this industry
-- Exploring how creative and scientific processes can reinforce each other
+- Exploring how the scientific method can enhance creative development and reinforce each other

 #### _Repos I'm tinkering with_